 The overall style of the home has not changed from the original proposal.
-The applicant has requested approval for an alternative decking material that is composite rather than wood.
-This material was used on the underside of the main floor porch.
+The applicant has requested approval for an alternative decking material that is composite rather than wood, and for the number of stairs.

 The Board has approved non-historic materials in the past, including fiberglass windows and cement board siding.
 These materials have been deemed appropriate for use within the City's two historic districts.
-The applicant has made a similar request for the use of a modern material of composite decking.
-To staff's knowledge, the Board has not made a previous finding regarding composite decking material, and this application serves as the first time the Board is being asked to consider the appropriateness of this material.
+The Board has also approved the use of composite decking on new construction where it will not be visible from the right of way.